 Tomas Petricek.
-To appear in proceedings of ECOOP 2017.
+In proceedings of ECOOP 2017.

 Data literacy is becoming increasingly important.
 While spreadsheets make simple data analytics accessible to a large number of people, creating transparent scripts requires expert programming skills.
 In this paper, we describe the design of a data exploration language that makes the task more accessible by embedding advanced programming concepts into a simple core language.

 Tomas Petricek.
 The Art, Science, and Engineering of Programming, 2017

 Computer programs do not always work as expected.
 In fact, ominous warnings about the desperate state of the software industry continue to be released with almost ritualistic regularity.
 In this paper, we look at the 60 years history of programming and at the different practical methods that software community developed to live with programming errors.

 Tomas Petricek, Gustavo Guerra and Don Syme.
 In Proceedings of PLDI 2016

 The paper presents F# Data, a library of type providers that integrate external data in XML, CSV and JSON formats into the type system of the F# language.
 F# Data infers the shape of structured documents and uses it to guarantee a relative safety property.

 This paper joins two recent developments related to effect systems - the development of richer effect systems based on complex algebraic structures and the development of semantic models based on monads.
 We show how graded joinads link the two developments.